-NAPS sites.
-Sites in the southern U.S. (particularly along coastal areas), California, and the Northwest show the largest reduction in bias in winter, while sites in the upper Midwest show the largest increase in bias.
-In spring, almost all the sites indicate some reduction in bias with WRF411, except along the southern tip of Texas and scattered sites in the Northwest.
-In summer, the pattern shifts, with sites in the western U.S. and Great Lakes regions showing the largest decrease in bias, while sites in the upper Midwest still indicate an increase in bias with WRF411.
-Fall has the largest mixed signal in bias change, with sites in the southern U.S. and California indicating a decrease in bias, while sites in the upper Midwest and Northeast indicate a relatively large increase.
+in the Northwest region.
+In summer, the pattern shifts, with sites in the western US and Great Lakes region showing the largest decrease in bias, while sites in the upper Midwest still indicate an increase in bias with WRF411.
+Fall has the largest mixed signal in bias change, with sites in the southern US and California indicating a decrease in bias, while sites in the upper Midwest and Northeast region indicate a relatively large increase.

 These differences in O3 are likely driven by updates to the vegetation parameters used in WRF and their impact on the meteorological fields and the deposition in CMAQ.
 As explained in Sect.
 3.1, the WRF411 simulations used vegetation parameters directly from MODIS satellite retrievals which result in generally lower values for VF and LAI, especially in most of western North America (Fig. S1).
 These differences not only affect the meteorological simulations but also the chemical surface fluxes (dry deposition and bidirectional fluxes) since these algorithms in CMAQ use the vegetation parameters from WRF (via the MCIP input files).
-The higher MDA8 O3 concentrations evident in the time series (Fig. 5) and spatial plot (Fig. 12) for the simulation using WRF411 are primarily due to reduced dry deposition of O3 as deposition to vegetation is generally greater than deposition to bare ground (Fig. S60).
+The higher MDA8 O3 concentrations evident in the time series (Fig. 5) and spatial plot (Fig. 12) for the simulation using WRF411 are primarily due to reduced dry deposition of O3, as deposition to vegetation is generally greater than deposition to bare ground (Fig. S60).
 Thus, the lower VF and LAI from the WRF411 simulation result in lower O3 deposition velocities and therefore higher ambient concentrations.
-Also potentially contributing to the higher O3 mixing ratios with WRF411 are systematically drier (lower precipitation) conditions with WRF411 versus WRF38 throughout the year, particularly in the central and eastern U.S., where WRF tends to underestimate the observed precipitation (Figs. S62 - S65).
+Also potentially contributing to the higher O3 mixing ratios with WRF411 are the systematically drier (lower precipitation) conditions with WRF411 versus WRF38 throughout the year, particularly in the central and eastern US, where WRF tends to underestimate the observed precipitation (Figs. S62-S65).
 The lower precipitation in WRF411 results in less O3 wet scavenging and may also reflect fewer fair-weather cumulus clouds, which would increase O3 photochemical production.

 For PM{2.5}, transitioning from WRF38 to WRF411 is largely unremarkable.
-Apart from January and February, PM{2.5} concentrations are consistently higher throughout the year in the simulation using WRF411, particularly in summer and fall when monthly average values increase by approximately 0.1 - 0.25 μg m-3 (Fig. 3).
-Figure 12 shows seasonal average spatial plots of the change in PM{2.5} absolute bias between the two simulations.
-In winter, there are widespread changes in PM{2.5} bias, while in spring sites in the southeastern U.S. and Mid-Atlantic show larger decreases in bias with WRF411 compared to sites across the rest of the country.
-In summer, sites in the eastern half of the U.S. indicate the largest change in bias, while sites in the western half of the country generally show a small decrease in bias with WRF411.
-Finally, for fall, there is generally a decrease in bias with WRF411, particularly at sites in the southeastern U.S., lower Midwest, and Rocky Mountain regions.
-The differences in PM{2.5} concentrations using both versions of WRF are likely attributed to a combination of the lower precipitation in WRF411 and the differences in vegetation parameters (Fig. S61).
-Drier conditions reduce aerosol growth, which reduces deposition velocities and settling velocities for the larger size particles.
-The changes in vegetation parameters affect PM{2.5} because, as noted above, the aerosol dry deposition model now has dependencies on LAI and VF.
+Apart from January and February, PM{2.5} concentrations are consistently higher throughout the year in the simulation using WRF411, particularly in summer and fall when monthly average values increase by approximately $0.1-0.25 \,\mu g m^{-3}$ (Fig. 3).
+Figure 13 shows seasonal average spatial plots of the change in PM{2.5} absolute bias between the two simulations.
+In winter, there are widespread changes in PM{2.5} bias, while in spring sites in the southeastern and mid-Atlantic US show larger decreases in bias with WRF411 compared to sites across the rest of the country.
+In summer, sites in the eastern half of the US indicate the largest change in bias, while sites in the western half of the country generally show a small decrease in bias with WRF411.
+Finally, for fall, there is generally a decrease